SophMC/notechain/README.md

 ------------------
 ####Day 41

-Make a website for your project with [Github pages](https://pages.github.com/) for setting up a website.
+Make a website for your project with [Github pages](https://pages.github.com/).
 An example [here](http://cs109.github.io/2015/pages/projects.html).

 ##### K-means

-- I don't fully understand each step in [this example](tutorials/K-means/MNIST.py) of using PCA and Kmeans with sklearns [digits dataset](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) but I've tried to unpick most of it and annotated it a bit further.
+- I don't fully understand each step in [this example](tutorials/K-means/MNIST.ipynb) of using PCA and Kmeans with sklearns [digits dataset](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) but I've tried to unpick most of it and annotated it a bit further.
 - `np.linspace(start,stop,num)` where num = num of equally spaced samples